 Most businesses will assume that they need to have a presence on everything from Facebook to Pinterest, but that’s not necessarily the case.
 Your most important audience may not be active on every platform.
 The best thing about employing this strategy is that the process of identifying your best practice is an important marketing and engagement exercise in itself.
 What to do:

-Lastly, take a look at your competitors and see where they are having success.
+Look for your competitors.
+See where they are having success.

-2. Use your SEO strategies in your social media
+2. Use SEO strategies in your social media.

 - An easy to remember username